gtech-mulearn/IEEE-LAUNCHPAD/profiles/johaanpauljoe@mulearn.md

 #### History of Open Source Contributions:

-- Share details of your open-source contributions, whether they are your own projects or contributions to highly popular projects in the open-source community.
+- I have participated in the Hacktober Fest 2022

 #### History of Community Engagement: